Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 # Day 16: Creating a Windows Brute Force Alert

 ## Synopsis
 Today’s session focused on **Windows authentication logs** from our server created on **Day 5**.
 I also demonstrated how to create a **Brute Force alert** for the Windows server using the event code for failed authentication.
-By the end of this session, I had successfully set up a new alert that wwell notify us of any potential **RDP brute force** attempts.
+By the end of this session, I had successfully set up a new alert that will notify us of any potential **RDP brute force** attempts.

 ## Key Points